-I am so excited today because we have one of the top personal stylist in the country, Malia Anderson, on the blog today talking about some great suggestions for New Years Eve fashions.
-She is going to share some of her favorite styling tips to have all my gorgeous plus size brides out there looking amazing during the holidays..
+I feel like we all get a small sense of dread when we got invited to a party.
+We have the initial happiness then we remember that we have an outfit to plan!
+Some people know exactly what they are going to wear and go to shops like the Lily Lulu clothing boutique to find their outfit.
+But others, like me, need as much help as I can.
+That’s why I am so excited today because we have one of the top personal stylist in the country, Malia Anderson, on the blog today talking about some great suggestions for New Years Eve fashions.
+She is going to share some of her favorite styling tips to have all my gorgeous plus size brides out there looking amazing during the holidays.

 I like to tell my clients I was born an expert on NYE seeing as I was born on NYE and while it may not be the best birthday to have it is one of the most stylish days of the year.
 I usually start getting my clients ready for NYE in November since NYE invites are generally out by Halloween.
 I will walk you through how I pick looks for clients starting with the invitation.
 The invitation is your roadmap for what to wear.
 The 3 things to consider on an NYE Invitations are